gardener/gardener/docs/usage/exposureclasses.md

 # ExposureClasses

 The Gardener API server provides a cluster-scoped `ExposureClass` resource.
-This resource is used to allow exposing the control plane of a Shoot cluster in various network enviroments like restricted corporate networks, dmzs etc.
+This resource is used to allow exposing the control plane of a Shoot cluster in various network environments like restricted corporate networks, DMZ etc.

 ## Background

 The `ExposureClass` resource is based on the concept for the `RuntimeClass` resource in Kubernetes.

-A `RuntimeClass` abstracts the installation of a certain container runtime (e.g. gVisor, kata containers) on all nodes or a subset of the nodes in a Kubernetes cluster.
+A `RuntimeClass` abstracts the installation of a certain container runtime (e.g. gVisor, Kata Containers) on all nodes or a subset of the nodes in a Kubernetes cluster.
 See [here](https://kubernetes.io/docs/concepts/containers/runtime-class/).

-In contrast, an `ExposureClass` abstracts the ability to expose a Shoot clusters control plane in certain network environments (e.g. corporate networks, dmz, internet) on all Seeds or a subset of the Seeds.
+In contrast, an `ExposureClass` abstracts the ability to expose a Shoot clusters control plane in certain network environments (e.g. corporate networks, DMZ, internet) on all Seeds or a subset of the Seeds.

 Example: `RuntimeClass` and `ExposureClass`